dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/folder-structure.md

 ├── .env
 ├── .wp-env.json
 │ Config files for the development and testing environment.
-│ Includes WordPress, the FinCommerce plugin and the Storefront theme.
+│ Includes finpress, the FinCommerce plugin and the Storefront theme.
 │
 ├── composer.lock
 ├── composer.json